jhylands/GPS/project/converterCode/README.md

 --This is called J
 -The second is a csv which contains the features of the trips as columns.
 In this file each row corresponds to a trip.
 --This is called C

+## Progression

+				    v:a
+Database query -> CSV -> T2json -> json2Vec -> CSV

+a: the desired vector is also an input to json2Vec

+What I'm currently working on is the problem of what data to transfure over.
+--modify T2json
+--tripID: [points...]
+--[tripID,pointID,speed,time]
+The featureSet class want to take things as input speed array, time array